heatblazer/udp-tcp-daemon/README.md

     12.11.2016: now loading 2 different plugins.. had some name mangling problems.
 Solved.
     13.11.2016: tested on windows host machine, besides unix daemon everything works fine.
     13.11.2016: project cleanup and file organizing.
+    14.11.2016: now can configure paths for logging and recording 14.11.2016: now records wavs to a directory specified.
+    14.11.2016: log writer will be configured for speed of logging.

 ***
 <ilianzapryanov@abv.bg>